Hitting Home (TV series): Music

 The musical score to the series was composed by Roger Mason.

-Post Production
+Post-production

-Post Production on Hitting Home ran from June 2015 until November 2015.
+Post-production on Hitting Home ran from June 2015 until November 2015.
 The series was edited at Spectrum Films at Fox Studios in Sydney.
 Andrew Cooke edited episode 1 and Philippa Rowlands edited episode 2.
 Andrew Cooke was nominated for an AACTA Award for his work on the series.

 Q&A Special

 Culminating on the UN International Day for the Elimination of Violence Against Women, episode 2 of Hitting Home was followed by a special edition of Q&A hosted by Julia Baird.

 The Q&A Hitting Home Special featured Moo Baulch (Domestic Violence NSW), Christian Porter (Minister for Social Services), Nova Peris (Northern Territory Labor Senator), Mick Fuller (NSW Assistant Police Commissioner) and Professor Cathy Humphreys.
 It was hosted by Julia Baird and screened on 25 November 2015.

 Reception

 The New South Wales Women's Court Advocacy Service reported a surge in women seeking help in the days after Hitting Home aired.
 Director of the service, Renata Field, said some shelters and counsellors had also reported a similar surge in victims calling for help.
 The National Domestic Violence hotline also reported a 44% increase in the week following the Hitting Home broadcast.
 On the day after the broadcast, there were 419 calls - over twice the national average.